crukci-bioinformatics/SimpleRIMEReport/README.md

-# proteomics_simple_RIME_report
+# SimpleRIMEReport

-This script takes outputs from Protein Discover for a simple RIME experiment and generates a report.
+This package takes outputs from Protein Discover for a simple RIME experiment and generates a report.
 The report is in the form of an Excel workbook with various sheets.

+This package has been specifically developed for the needs of the Cancer Research UK Cambridge Institute Proteomics Core.